wacwestley30/sql-employee-tracker/README.md

 After populating with either your own seeds or the provided seeds, please run `node server.js` to start the CLI application.
 Once the program has started, you are presented with a list of questions to access and manage the new database.

+There is an empty string on line 10 of the server.js file so anyone can input their MySQL password when running the app locally.
+Alternatively, creating a password variable within a creds.js file and exporting the variable will also work for running the local MySQL server.

 ### View
 Starting from the top, you can 'View all departments', 'View all roles' and 'View all employees'.
 These 3 options will return tables in the CLI for review.
 Each table is in order by their respective ID.